Pau Torres

-Pau Francisco Torres (born 16 January 1997) is a Spanish professional footballer who plays as a centre-back for club Aston Villa and the Spain national team.
+Pau Francisco Torres (born 16 January 1997) is a Spanish professional footballer who plays as a centre-back for club Aston Villa.

 He began his career with Villarreal, making 173 competitive appearances and winning the 2021 Europa League; he was also loaned to Málaga.
-In July 2023, he signed with Aston Villa.
+In July 2023, he signed with Aston Villa, winning his second Europa League in 2026.

 Torres made his full debut for Spain in 2019, scoring in his first game.
 He was part of the squads at Euro 2020 and the 2022 World Cup.